ArthurClemens/polythene/app/docs/menu.md

         m.component(menu, {
             target: 'simple_btn', // to align with the link
             offset: 0, // horizontally align with link
-            show: ctrl.open, // should the menu be open or closed
+            show: ctrl.open, // should the menu be open or closed?
             didHide: () => (ctrl.open = false), // called after closing
             content: m.component(list, {
                 tiles: [